websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ## Posting a Basic Web Content Article

 The `StructuredContent_POST_ToSite.sh` cURL script example creates a new Web Content using the `POST` HTTP method and the by-default Web Content Structure you analyzed [in the previous step](#getting-the-web-content-structure).
-The script uses the [Site ID](#identifying-the-site-id) and Structure ID as parameters.
+The script uses the [Site Id](#identifying-the-site-id) and Structure Id as parameters.

 | Method | Service | Endpoint |
 | --- | --- | --- |